 - Products with significant inventory levels and low turnover rates, whose selling prices are indexed to the Lumber Market.
-This would include treated lumber, which comprises almost twenty-five percent of our total sales.
 In other words, the longer the period of time these products remain in inventory, the greater the exposure to changes in the price of lumber.
+This would include treated lumber, which comprises almost 18% of our total sales.
 This exposure is less significant with remanufactured lumber, trusses sold to the manufactured housing market, and other similar products, due to the higher rate of inventory turnover.
-We attempt to mitigate the risk associated with treated lumber through vendor consignment inventory programs.
-(See "Risk Factors -- Seasonality and weather conditions could adversely affect us.") - - Products with fixed selling prices sold under long-term supply arrangements, particularly those involving multi-family construction projects.
+We attempt to mitigate the risk associated with treated lumber through vendor consignment inventory programs. - Products with fixed selling prices sold under long-term supply arrangements, particularly those involving multi-family construction projects.
 We attempt to mitigate this risk through our purchasing practices by locking in costs.